 Even though you can wait until closer to departure, it’s best to get your travel insurance squared away soon after making reservations.
 Every day you wait, there’s a chance something will happen that will affect your plans, but you can’t get a travel insurance policy after you know about it.

 For instance, if a Category 5 hurricane clobbers the Bahamas and ruins your trip, your travel insurance would cover you only if you purchased it before the hurricane formed.
-If terror attacks in Paris have made you afraid to go, you’re probably out of luck unless you purchased travel insurance before the attacks occurred.
+If terror attacks in a city have made you afraid to go, you’re probably out of luck unless you purchased travel insurance before the attacks occurred.

 You’d also be required to purchase coverage as soon as possible to get a waiver for certain pre-existing medical conditions or nab a policy that allows you to cancel for any reason, for example.